SlazengerV100/Devastation/project_management/meeting_notes/Meeting_Notes_3_23.7.24.md

 ### Alex Manning
 - **Reason:** Out of Wellington for trip
-- **Reallocation:** Make sure I ahve read all of meeting notes and make sure I unserstand the new game idea, I will also complete issue #10
+- **Reallocation:** Make sure I have read all of meeting notes and make sure I unserstand the new game idea, I will also complete issue #10